What is a virtual desktop?

 Design your agile workspace with HPE’s expertise

 HPE delivers the right solutions for every challenge with the world’s most secure platforms.
 With HPE, you can rapidly deploy VDI solutions such as the following:

-ProLiant Rack: Modernize your data center with HPE’s rack-optimized servers that deliver performance, resiliency, and scalability for core business-to-business-critical workloads.
-The ProLiant rack offers next-gen performance with up to a 60% performance gain and 27% increase in cores.
-You also get the benefit of automatically optimized workload profiles and server resources and automatically resolved IT issues with HPE InfoSight predictive analytics AI and HPE iLO5.
+ProLiant Rack: Modernise your data centre with HPE’s rack-optimised servers that deliver performance, resiliency and scalability for core business-to-business-critical workloads.
+The ProLiant rack offers next-gen performance with a performance gain of up to 60% and a 27% increase in cores.
+You also get the benefit of automatically optimised workload profiles and server resources and automatically resolved IT issues with HPE InfoSight predictive analytics AI and HPE iLO5.

 VMware®: HPE Client Virtualization with VMware Horizon View allows you to reduce business risk and lower the complexity and cost of desktop management, while continuing to provide end users with the functionality of a standalone desktop.
 It is a desktop replacement solution that provides IT teams with the flexibility to quickly deliver and refresh desktops regardless of device.

-Citrix: HPE brings its innovative and proven architectures for the data center cloud and edge together with Citrix secure digital workspaces to unify access to the apps and data people need to be more productive.
-The Citrix partnership with HPE enables your IT to securely deploy and manage modern digital workspaces faster and easier and helps organizations deliver the right outcomes from their apps, data, and infrastructure.
+Citrix: HPE brings its innovative and proven architectures for the data centre cloud and edge together with Citrix secure digital workspaces to unify access to the apps and data people need to be more productive.
+The Citrix partnership with HPE enables your IT to securely deploy and manage modern digital workspaces faster and easier and helps organisations deliver the right outcomes from their apps, data and infrastructure.